microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ![Run Hello World](./helloWorld.gif)

 We used C/C++ code as a source for our WebAssembly.
-Because WASI is a standard there are other toolchains that support the `wasm-wasi` target.
+Because WASI is a standard there are other toolchains that support the WASI (e.g. have a compile target `wasm32-wasi`).
 Examples are: [Rust](https://www.rust-lang.org/), [.NET](https://github.com/dotnet/dotnet-wasi-sdk) or [Swift](https://swiftwasm.org/)

 ## VS Code's WASI Implementation

-WASI is a specification and basing our WebAssembly support on it requires that VS Code implements that specification.
-This sounds simple, but there is a big difference between WASI and VS Code's API: WebAssembly code execution is sync (e.g. once a WebAssembly execution started, the JavaScript worker is blocked until the execution finished) whereas most of VS Code's API (especially around file access) is async.
+WASI and the VS Code API share concepts like a file system or stdio (e.g. a terminal).
+This enabled us to implement the WASI specification on top of the VS Code API.
+However the different execution behavior was a challenge: WebAssembly code execution is sync (e.g. once a WebAssembly execution started, the JavaScript worker is blocked until the execution finished) in WASM execution is sync  whereas most of the API of VS Code's and the browser is async.
+For instance reading from a file in WASI is sync while the corresponding VS Code API is async.
 This characteristic causes two problems for the execution of WebAssembly code inside VS Code extension host worker:

 - we need to prevent the extension host from being blocked while executing WebAssembly code since this would block other extensions from being executed.
-- VS Code API is mostly async.
-A mechanism is needed to map the sync behavior of WebAssemblies / WASI onto the async VS Code API.
+- a mechanism is needed to implement the sync WASI API on top of the async VS Code and browser API.

 The first case is easy to solve: we simply run the WebAssembly code in a separate worker thread.
 The second case is harder to solve since mapping sync code onto async code needs suspending the sync executing thread and resuming it when the asynchronously computed result is available.
 The [JavaScript-Promise Integration Proposal for WebAssembly](https://github.com/WebAssembly/js-promise-integration) solves this problem on the WASM layer and there is an experimental implementation of the proposal in [V8](https://v8.dev/blog/jspi).
 However, when we started the effort the V8 implementation was not available yet.
 So we choose a different implementation, which uses [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) and [`Atomics`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to map the sync WASI API onto VS Code's async API.
 The approach works as follows: